ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 ### 3.1.
 Evolution of Educational Chatbots

-Educational chatbots have evolved significantly over the last few decades:

-- **Rule-Based Systems:** Early systems such as ELIZA depended on pattern matching and hand-crafted rules.
-They lacked true understanding and were difficult to scale.
-- **Traditional NLP & ML-Based Systems:** With statistical methods, chatbots gained limited contextual understanding but still struggled with complex reasoning.
-- **LLM-Based Systems:** Modern transformers and LLMs (e.g., GPT-style models) provide robust language understanding and generation.
-They support open-ended dialogue and can be adapted to educational tasks with prompt engineering and fine-tuning.

-The latest research focuses on combining LLMs with tool use, retrieval systems, and multi-agent orchestration for more reliable, task-specific behavior.
+Educational chatbots progressed from brittle rule engines (ELIZA) to statistical NLP, and now to transformer-based LLMs.
+Current research layers tools, retrieval, and multi-agent orchestration on top of LLMs to improve factuality and specialization—exactly the pattern CourseGPT follows.

 ### 3.2.
 Agentic Workflows vs. RAG

 Two prominent architectural paradigms are:

-- **Single-Chain or Monolithic LLM Workflows:** A single LLM processes input and returns output.
-This is simple but not modular, and expertise is not clearly separated.
+- **Single-chain LLM:** Simple but not modular; expertise is blurred.
-- **Retrieval-Augmented Generation (RAG):** The LLM is augmented with document retrieval.
-This improves factual correctness but does not inherently provide task specialization (e.g., math vs. code reasoning).
+- **Retrieval-Augmented Generation (RAG):** Adds grounding via documents but does not enforce specialization (math vs. code reasoning).
-- **Agentic / Multi-Agent Workflows:** Multiple LLM-based agents, each with specific roles (e.g., router, math expert, coder), are coordinated via an orchestration framework (like LangGraph).
-This allows:
+- **Agentic / Multi-Agent Workflows:** Router + specialists coordinated via LangGraph, enabling role separation, conditional routing, and maintainable graphs.
-  - Role specialization.
-  - Flexible routing and conditional logic.
-  - Better modularity and maintainability.

 CourseGPT adopts the agentic design, leveraging LangGraph to finely control how queries move through different agents.